iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 _If you don't have a number of training epochs defined and you don't terminate the process, the experiment will run for 100 epochs._

+### checkpoint backup

+We can auto push the checkpoint refs to some git remote repository and cache to the default DVC remote.
+To enable this, two envs need to be setted:

+`DVC_EXP_GIT_REMOTE`: Remote Git repo for the exp refs to back up, can be a URL or a name (origin, myremote, etc).
+`DVC_EXP_AUTO_PUSH`: trigger of the auto push. (true, 1, y, yes) for Ture.

+and a default DVC remote is also needed.
+Remote backup will be done automatically after every iteration.
+There is a validation in the beginning of the iteration, if one of `DVC_EXP_GIT_REMOTE` and DVC default remote cache is not setted , it will raise exception and error out.
+But if the validation passed and the auto push fails during the running it will only give a warning and continue the process.

 ## Viewing checkpoints

 You can see a table of your experiments and checkpoints in the terminal by